-You spend your days supporting others through complex and often vulnerable experiences, often returning home after work and continuing to support partners and family members.
+There is a quiet emotional labor carried by therapists, counselors, social workers, and healing professionals across Denton and the surrounding DFW community.
+You spend your days supporting others through complex and vulnerable experiences, often returning home after work and continuing to support partners and family members.
 This page acknowledges that work and offers steady, body-based support for you.

 If you are seeking somatic support for yourself, you are welcome here.

 You hold steady presence for others.
+You listen carefully.

 You offer mental and emotional regulation for your clients.